irahorecka/comics/README.md

 ```

 > [!WARNING]
-> **Breaking changes in v0.9.1:**
+> **Breaking changes since v0.9.1**
-> This release fixes a fatal issue that caused all previous versions to stop working.
-Upgrading is required.
+> Versions prior to v0.9.1 are incompatible due to an upstream change.
+Upgrading to the latest release is required.
 > ```
 > pip install comics --upgrade
 > ```